bryanliujiang/SHF-Cardea-Parser/manual.md

 output file from scratch, while importing any appropriate entries from the input as necessary.
-Other pertinent processing is also carried out during this stage, such as determining if a patient's consent form is on file or handling forms filled out in different languages, as some examples.
+Other pertinent processing is also carried out during this stage, such as determining if a patient's consent form is on file or handling forms filled out in different languages.
 Additionally, problematic entries are corrected or pointed out by this program, such as removing extraneous spaces from entries (Cardea does not handle extra spaces well) and warning when fields were left empty.
 Once the document is parsed, it must now be handled differently from the raw input CSV file, as the new layout would be drastically altered from the original.

 ### **Duplicate Action Stage**